vittoriom/VMInstrumenter/README.md

 ToDo:
 --------------
-- Dump self object
+- Dump self object (ivars left)
-- Create ObjC wrappers for class_, method_ and so on
+- Create ObjC wrappers for class_, method_ and internal utilities
 - Write tests for all the cases
 - Create podspec